What Are Cycling's Monument Races?

 One of the oldest of all cycle races, Paris-Roubaix was first raced in 1896, and since its inception, two riders, Roger De Vlaeminck, and Tom Boonen, have won the race on four occasions.

-Even older than Paris-Roubaix, Liège-Bastogne-Liège was first raced by amateurs in 1892, and professionals in 1894, and this has given rise to its nickname, La Doyenne, the Old Lady.
+Even older than Paris-Roubaix, Liège-Bastogne-Liège was first raced by amateurs in 1892, and professionals in 1894.
+This has given rise to its nickname, La Doyenne, the Old Lady.

 The last of the spring classics, Liège-Bastogne-Liège goes through the Ardennes, and as a result is noted for its sharp hills, prominent features of the second half of the race, and also its uphill finish.
 The hilly nature of the course ensures that climbers are to the fore, and do not be surprised if those who are normally to the fore in Grand Tours are also contesting for the win.